MARA Colts Tackle Football

 - Game socks

-- Optional: Upgraded chin strap, padded girdle
+- Optional: upgraded chin strap or padded girdle

 How much will my child play?

 All players will play.
 Coaches assign positions based on skill, experience, and effort.
-Playing time varies, but each division follows the MPR (Minimum Play Rule).

-Can we vacation once practice starts?
+Can we take a vacation once practice starts in August?

-Yes, but keep in mind:
+Yes, but keep the following in mind:

 All scheduling is done by the Executive Board of the Pop Warner Little Panthers: